 Migraines and NPD

 I don’t have migraine headaches anymore, and I quit buying the drugs many years ago.
 If I get a mild sense one might be occurring, a little coffee and Ibuprofen knocks it right down.
 I did not realize why the headaches disappeared until I learned that the methods I had been using to successfully allay my anxiety-driven burnout were following the treatment principles of the Neurophysiological Disorder (NPD).
 I was taught about NPD by Dr. Howard Schubiner who was a keynote speaker at a course I co-chaired, “A Course on Compassion: Empathy in the Face of Chronic Pain.”
 Migraine headaches are one of the classic symptoms of the NPD.
 As my nervous system calmed down, the headaches disappeared along with 17 other NPD symptoms I was also experiencing.

 Migraines are nasty.
-With engagement of a program that treats NPD, you can experience the same relief that I did.
+With engagement of a program that treats threat physiology, you can experience the same relief that I did.
 It took me many years of making the wrong moves to figure it out.
 Usually you can experience significant relief within months.